Seonu Hwi

-Seonu Hwi (1922-1986) was a South Korean author and novelist.
+Seonu Hwi (Korean: 선우휘; January 3, 1922 – June 12, 1986) was a South Korean author and novelist.

 Life

-Seonu Hwi was born on January 3, 1922, in Chongju, Pyeonganbuk-do, Korea (in what is now North Korea).
+Seonu Hwi was born on January 3, 1922, in Chongju, Korea, Empire of Japan.
 A writer poet, journalist, soldier and philosopher he also fought in the Korean War from 1950 to 1952. poet, journalist, soldier and philosopher.
 He was a famous realist and anticommunist writer and journalist.
 Seonu Hwi graduated from Gyeongseong Teachers School in 1944.
 He worked as a reporter for Chosun Ilbo before enlisting in the army in 1949 as an information and education officer.
 He made his literary debut in 1955 with the publication of his story "Ghost" (Gwisin).

 Work

 The Korea Literature Translation Institute summarized Seonu Hwi's work: